Skip to main content

 This stage of loan management starts immediately after loan closure and includes trailing critical documents.
 Absent a systematic, proactive process for identifying and tracking outstanding documents, the potential for documents “falling through the cracks” dramatically increases.
 This can lead to higher institutional risk concerning proper lien perfection, inadequately insured collateral, and regulatory scrutiny.

 On the surface, documentation exceptions for loan tracking may seem minor or less critical than underwriting policy exceptions; however, that may not always be the case.
 The OCC Comptroller’s Handbook on Loan Portfolio Management indicates that this situation can worsen problem loans.
 It can also greatly hinder efforts to resolve these issues.
 An automated, centralized system that creates ticklers and exception reports is invaluable.
-This workflow process helps identify patterns that may highlight a weak closing agent or branch needing better documentation compliance.
+This workflow helps identify patterns that may indicate a weak closing agent or a branch that needs better documentation compliance.
+Enhanced lending and credit software features can also use AI to identify trends in documentation exceptions and flag higher-risk gaps earlier, helping institutions address issues before they escalate.

 4. Collecting current financial information for annual reviews.